The Northern Fells

 In preparation helps identify a First Edition

-History proved The Northern Fells to be a success.
-It sold roughly the same as The North Western Fells during the Gazette years.
-It’s unfair to compare it with the earlier guides as they were more established.
-The Northern Fells outsold The Far Eastern Fells, a considerable achievement.
+Historically, The Northern Fells demonstrated notable success, achieving sales comparable to The North Western Fells during the Gazette years.
+It would be unfair to compare the earlier, more established guides directly.
+Notably, the Northern Fells surpassed The Far Eastern Fells in sales, marking a considerable achievement.

 The Northern FellsFirst Edition with a maroon case and silver blocking